-As we've mentioned before, the embarrassing history of long underwear is behind us.
+The embarrassing history of long underwear is behind us.
 Gone are the days of your dimpled cotton under slacks that slouched like a mopey teenager at the Winter Dance and had a crotch the same length as the legs.
 Welcome to the era of thoughtful designs and technical fabrics.
 Base layer bottoms are a fundamental ingredient in staying warm and comfortable while we're outside playing in a range of temps and environments.
 From climbing into your sleeping bag after a long day of backpacking to ice climbing in a freezer box, bottoms are the unsung heroes of comfort in chilly weather.
 As we usually only own one pair of longies for years it's important to choose the perfect pair for how you're going to use them.

 It's smart to consider what conditions and activities you are planning on using your long johns for.
-Are you an avid backpacker, an ice climber, an Arctic explorer, a road worker that stands outside all winter, or just a dude that wants to keep warm while you shovel snow thru the bitter cold of a Minnesota winter?
+Are you an avid backpacker, an ice climber, an Arctic explorer, a road worker that stands outside all winter, or just a dude that wants to keep warm while you shovel snow through the bitter cold of a Minnesota winter?
 The big things to think about outside of comfort and fit, which are specific to each person, are warmth, breathability, and durability.
 How important are each of these factors in how and what you will be using your bottoms for?
 Using these considerations as a baseline, we give you more specific information below to aid in your noble quest to send.

 The most common and efficient materials that base layers are made from are polyester or nylon (synthetic) and merino wool (natural).
 Each one is efficient and offers its own set of benefits and downsides.
 We lay out these differences for you below.